-Senior Scholar James K. Galbraith is Lloyd M. Bentsen Jr. Chair in Government/Business at the Lyndon B. Johnson School of Public Affairs, University of Texas at Austin.
-He also chairs the board of Economists for Peace and Security and is director of the University of Texas Inequality Project.
-He is a former executive director of the Joint Economic Committee and was an architect of the modern procedures of congressional monetary policy oversight.
+Senior Scholar James K. Galbraith holds the Lloyd M. Bentsen Jr. Chair in Government/Business at the Lyndon B. Johnson School of Public Affairs, The University of Texas at Austin.
+He chairs the board of Economists for Peace and Security [epsusa.org] and directs the University of Texas Inequality Project [utip.lbj.utexas.edu].
+He was executive director of the Joint Economic Committee in the early 1980s.
 From 1993 to 1997, he served as chief technical adviser to China’s State Planning Commission for macroeconomic reform, and in the first half of 2015 as an informal counselor to the Greek minister of finance.

-- The Predator State: How Conservatives Abandoned the Free Market and Why Liberals Should, 2008;
+- The Predator State: How Conservatives Abandoned the Free Market and Why Liberals Should Too (Free Press, 2008);

-- Unbearable Cost: Bush, Greenspan, and the Economics of Empire, 2006;
+- Unbearable Cost: Bush, Greenspan, and the Economics of Empire (Palgrave Macmillan, 2006);

-- Created Unequal: The Crisis in American Pay 1998;
+- Created Unequal: The Crisis in American Pay (University of Chicago Press, 1998);

-- Balancing Acts: Technology, Finance and the American Future, 1989.
+- Balancing Acts: Technology, Finance and the American Future (Basic Books, 1989).

-Galbraith studied economics as a Marshall Scholar at King’s College, Cambridge, and holds economics degrees from Harvard University (BA) and Yale University (Ph.D.).
-In 2010, he was elected to the Accademia Nazionale dei Lincei, also known as the Lincean Academy, the oldest honorific scientific academy in the world.
-Founded in 1603, the academy counts Galileo Galilei among its original members.
-It has remained an elite organization, with only 540 members, 180 of whom are from outside Italy.
-Although the academy covers all scientific and literary fields, Galbraith is a member of the division for moral, historical, and philological sciences; specifically, the social and political sciences.
+Galbraith studied economics as a Marshall Scholar at King’s College, Cambridge, and holds degrees from Harvard University (BA) and Yale University (Ph.D.).
+In 2010, he was elected to the Accademia Nazionale dei Lincei, the oldest honorific scientific academy in the world.
 In addition to Galbraith, current US member-economists include Research Associate William J. Baumol, James Buchanan, Albert Hirschman, Senior Scholar Jan Kregel, David Landes, Joel Mokyr, Amartya Sen, and Robert Solow.
 In 2014, Galbraith was co-winner, with Angus Deaton, of the Leontief Prize for Advancing the Frontiers of Economics, and in 2016 he advised the presidential campaign of Senator Bernie Sanders.